TYPO3-extensions/rx_shariff/Documentation/Changelog/Index.rst

 * Fixed a bug which caused too many attributes on the final div tag
 * CMS 8 compatibility
+* The language of the share buttons is chosen according to FE language

 Version 7.2.0